MetaMask/snaps/packages/examples/packages/get-locale/README.md

 # `@metamask/get-locale-example-snap`

-This snap demonstrates how to use `snap_getLocale` JSON-RPC method to get the currently selected user locale from the MetaMask extension, and use it in a snap.
+This Snap demonstrates how to use `snap_getLocale` JSON-RPC method to get the currently selected user locale from the MetaMask extension, and use it in a Snap.

 ## Snap manifest